Light & Fluffy Sourdough Starter Waffles

 2. Whisk together the egg, oil, and vanilla extract.
 Continue whisking until well incorporated and bubbly

-3. Add the egg mixture, honey, salt, and baking soda to the start base.
-Mix until well incorporated
+4. Add the salt and baking soda and gently mix together until well incorporated

-5. While the batter is resting, generously oil or butter your waffle iron paddles and start heating them up on the stove (or plug in/turn on your electric waffle maker and skip the next step)
+6. While the batter is resting, generously oil or butter your waffle iron paddles and start heating them up on the stove

-8. Wait 30 seconds then flip the paddles/li>
+9. Wait 30 seconds then flip the paddles

-10. Top with butter, fresh fruit, maple syrup, whipped cream, whatever your heart desires, and enjoy!
+12. Top with butter, maple syrup, fresh fruit, whipped cream, whatever your heart desires, and enjoy!